 Most students with a psychiatric disability are very protective of their confidentiality, and federal law mandates that we not breach their confidentiality.
-If a student provides you with a letter from Student Disability Services (SDS) stating that the student has a disability, it is important that you not announce to the class that the student has a disability.
+If a student provides you with a letter from the Office of Disability Services (ODS) stating that the student has a disability, it is important that you not announce to the class that the student has a disability.
 If the student chooses to disclose his/her disability, that is the student’s decision to make.

-If a student comes to you and asks for accommodations based upon a psychiatric disability, ask that student to provide you with a letter from SDS.
-Please do not grant accommodations based upon disability without a letter from SDS.
-It is SDS’s role to review psychometric evaluations and determine what, if any, accommodations are appropriate for students with psychiatric disabilities.
+If a student comes to you and asks for accommodations based upon a psychiatric disability, ask that student to provide you with a letter from ODS.
+Please do not grant accommodations based upon disability without a letter from ODS.
+It is ODS’s role to review psychometric evaluations and determine what, if any, accommodations are appropriate for students with psychiatric disabilities.

 Tips for Positive Communication

 - Stress the importance of good study habits and effective time management.

 - Give timely feedback to the student; errors need to be corrected as soon as possible.